foundry-rs/book/src/chisel/README.md

 Chisel is an advanced Solidity REPL shipped with Foundry.
 It can be used to quickly test the behavior of Solidity snippets on a local or forked network.

 Chisel is part of the Foundry suite and is installed alongside `forge`, `cast`, and `anvil`.
-If you havent installed Foundry yet, see [Foundry installation](../getting-started/installation.md).
+If you haven't installed Foundry yet, see [Foundry installation](../getting-started/installation.md).

 > Note: If you have an older version of Foundry installed, you'll need to re-install `foundryup` in order for Chisel to be downloaded.